2022 Walking Tours of Boston

-Jim O’Connell leads Urban Walking Tours of Greater Boston.
+Jim O’Connell leads Urban Walking Tours in Greater Boston.
 Jim combines his knowledge of Boston’s urban history and contemporary planning to explore how this dynamic region is evolving.
 Jim is available to lead customized tours of downtown Boston, various neighborhoods, and selected suburban communities.
 Contact him at firstname.lastname@example.org for further information.
 Jim also leads tours for Context Travel–https://www.contexttravel.com/cities/boston

 Brookline Adult & Community Education